nummacway/gb300/README.md

 #### Famicom Disk System

-To enable FDS support in stock, open `bios\bisrv.asd`  in an hex editor and stuff `0xa7f00b` at offsets `0x34f170`, `0x34f194` and `0x34f1b0`.
+To enable FDS support in stock, open `bios\bisrv.asd` in a hex editor and stuff `0xa7f00b` at offsets `0x34f170`, `0x34f194` and `0x34f1b0`.
 Remember that you need to [rehash the BIOS](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) after making changes to it.
 GB300 Tool can also fix BIOS CRC.
 FDS support will be included in rc2b of GB300 Tool.
 You need to put `disksys.rom` in `ROMS` (does not respect your Foldername.ini).
 Now you can simply start `.fds` images like any other ROM.

 To play double-sided disks, you need a way to eject them, turn them around and insert them.
 This is done by binding keys to `0x0A00` (FDS Turn Disk) and `0x0B00` (FDS Eject/Insert).
 This is not possible by the GB300's GUI but you can use a hex editor.
-More details are round [here](#keymapinfokmp).
+More details are found [here](#keymapinfokmp).
 To be clear: You must press three buttons to turn the disk: Eject, Turn and Eject again.

 Thanks to osaka (`bnister`) for finding all this out.